U.S.-China trade truce lifts global stocks, gold falls

 “Any step toward a trade resolution - and it doesn’t have to be a lot of progress - just a step, is viewed very positively by markets,” said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.
 “And investors at this point are trying to focus on the positive in hopes that there will be some trade resolution down the line.”

-Fed funds futures dropped over five ticks as the market scaled back the probability of a half-point interest rate cut this month to around 15%, from nearer 50% a week ago.
+Fed funds futures <0#FF:> dropped over five ticks as the market scaled back the probability of a half-point interest rate cut this month to around 15%, from nearer 50% a week ago.
+FEDWATCH

 “I think the Fed expectations in the market are very aggressive; possibly a bit too aggressive,” SEB’s Peterson said.